-- Any aid remaining that produces a credit balance due to the student is processed for release within 14 calendar days by the institution business office. - Student is contacted via email by the Office of Student Accounts and given the option to pick up the check from the campus or request it to be mailed to their address on file with the Academic Office. - Student may elect to have the credit balance held on their student account until the end of the financial aid award year, only if DCC obtains authorization to hold or apply to other charges outside of the normal cost of tuition and fees, room and board, and/or other authorized charges for a program with the school.
+- Students receive notification of financial disbursement via email from the Office of Financial Aid.
+Any aid that produces a credit balance due to the student is processed for release within 14 calendar days by the institution's business office. - Student may elect to have the credit balance held on their student account until the end of the financial aid award year, only if DCC obtains authorization to hold or apply to other charges outside of the normal cost of tuition and fees, room and board, and/or other authorized charges for a program with the school.
 Student can obtain this authorization form by contacting the Office of Student Accounts. - In the event the credit balance is due from the awarding of a Parent Plus Loan (PLUS), DCC will review the PLUS loan application to determine the origin to whom the credit balance can be released.
-If the application designates the release of excess funds to the student, the student will be issued the check within the 14 calendar day limitation or complete the authorization to hold request.
-If the application designates the parent, the parent will be issued the check within the 14 calendar day limitation or complete the authorization to hold request. - Checks that are returned as undelivered will be credited back to the student's account.
+If the application designates the release of excess funds to the student, the student will be issued the check or direct deposit within the 14 calendar day limitation or complete the authorization to hold request.
+If the application designates the parent, the parent will be issued the refund within the 14 calendar day limitation or complete the authorization to hold request. - Checks that are returned as undelivered will be credited back to the student's account.
 (Assuming the institution is unable to locate the student for a valid address.)
 Failure to obtain a valid address will result in the funds being returned to the Title IV program in which the aid was funded.